rydmike/adaptive_theme_demo/README.md

 We could use our theme extension for the semantic color in our app the same way as we used it for the blog text styles in the example above.
 But let's look at a more advanced and convenient usage.

-If we have four colors tied to an order status, we may also have an enum representing this status.
-The enum may have a label, description and icon related to each order state as well.
+If we have four colors tied to an order status, we may also have an enum representing this `OrderStatus`.
+The enum may have a `label` a `describe` text and an `icon` related to each order state as well.

 ```dart
 /// Enum used to model our order status value,